jairus-m/Strava_API/README.md

     The dashboard can be found here:
         https://public.tableau.com/app/profile/jairus.martinez/viz/PersonalStravaActivityData/Dashboard1

-6. There is a final goal which is to utilize machine learning to predict energy power (watttage) output based on different features in the cycling data.
+6. My final goal which is to do more research and learning in order to utilize machine learning to predict energy power (watttage) output based on different features in my cycling data!